 Children love cycling.
 It’s not only a fun and healthy way to spend time with your child, it’s also one of the easiest ways to get your child to be more active.

 Another free and easy activity to do as a family is to put on your walking shoes and head out.
 Walking is a great chance to boost your energy, clear your head and lift your mood.
-To help keep your children thinking you could make a list of trees, plants, and insects, that they have to identify along the way.
+To help keep young brains occupied you could make a list of all the trees, plants, and insects that they can identify along the way.

 Visit Telford Town Park